 Contribution-based Employment and Support Allowance

-You can submit a claim for Employment and Support Allowance if you’re employed, self-employed or unemployed.
+You may be able to submit a claim for Employment and Support Allowance if you’re employed, self-employed or unemployed.
 It’s there to provide you with financial help if you’ve got a health condition or disability that affects how much you’re able to work.

 To qualify for Employment and Support Allowance, you’ll either need to have worked as an employee or have been self-employed and you must have paid enough National Insurance contributions in the last two to three years.